For the best website experience, please enable JavaScript on your Internet browser.

 Regulated Price Plan (RPP) - Time-of-Use or Energy Retail Contract

 The Global Adjustment (GA) line item is billed based on the $/kWh rate set monthly by the Independent Electricity System Operator (IESO).
-This billing component was designed to reflect the difference between the Hourly Ontario Energy Price (HOEP) for electricity and the guaranteed rates paid for regulated and contracted generation.
+This billing component was designed to reflect the difference between the Wholesale Electricity Price for electricity and the guaranteed rates paid for regulated and contracted generation.
 Some important characteristics of the Global Adjustment include:

-• The Global Adjustment varies from month to month, responding to changes in the HOEP compared to contract prices of generation
+The Global Adjustment varies from month to month, responding to changes in the Wholesale Electricity Price compared to contract prices of generation

-• When the HOEP is high, the GA is lower, and vice versa
+When the Wholesale Electricity Price is high, the GA is lower, and vice versa

 The Billing Period is February 11 to March 14 and total usage is 497,094.65 kWh.